Evan Khouri: Career

 Having previously been at the academy of West Ham United, Khouri joined Grimsby Town on a two-year scholarship in summer 2019.
 He made his debut for the club as a second-half substitute in Grimsby's 1–1 draw against Morecambe in the EFL Cup on 5 September 2020, in which Grimsby lost 4–3 on penalties.
 He made his league debut for the club on 17 April 2021, starting in a 2–1 victory over Bolton Wanderers.
 He was offered a professional contract with Grimsby Town in April 2021.
-He made 8 appearances for Grimsby Town across the 2020–21 season.

 Grimsby secured promotion with victory in the play-off final, though Khouri was not in the matchday squad at London Stadium.
+On 22 June 2022, Grimsby announced Khouri has signed a new two-year contract ahead of their 2022–23 EFL League Two campaign.
+Khorui was part of the Grimsby team that reached the FA Cup quarter-finals for the first time since 1939.
+He came on as a substitute in the 2–1 win away at Premier League side Southampton that secured that achievement.

-On 22 June 2022, Grimsby announced Khouri has signed a new two-year contract of their 2022–23 EFL League Two campaign.
+On 31 January 2024, Khouri joined Spennymoor Town on a one month loan deal.

 Style of play

 Khouri plays primarily as a central midfielder, but can also play as a wide midfielder or as an attacking midfielder.
 He is left-footed.